 That the Christian is no longer a servant, does not mean he is not a bondservant to Christ.
 It means the Lord treats His Followers far better than any servant deserves.

 Just as God once shared His Word with His prophets, He now shares His heart with His people through the Holy Spirit.(Gen18:17; Amos 3:7)

 Verse 16-17: "You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide, so that whatever you ask the Father in my name, he may give it to you.
 17These things I command you, so that you will love one another.'

 Jesus chose His disciples, they did not choose Him.
 He appointed them to go and bear fruit by bringing others to Christ.

-If you notice, in this Scripture love is a command.
+In this Scripture love is again given as a command.
 This is a common theme throughout the Gospel of John.

 The Hatred of the World